co360/soda-hol/5-use-sql-features-for-json.md

 ## Summary

-You've completed this hands-on lab!
-At this point, you should have a basic understanding of the ATP, how to connect to ATP from SQL Developer Web and Node.js, how to use the SODA APIs for Node.js, and how to use some of the new JSON features of the Oracle Database.
+You have completed the lab, well done!
+At this point, you should have a basic understanding of how ATP works, how to connect to ATP from SQL Developer Web and Node.js, how to use the SODA APIs for Node.js, and how to use some of the new JSON features of the Oracle Database.

 Use these links to get more information and continue learning: